mattvenn/piffin/reaction_timer/lesson-4.md

 Run the code as detailed in the previous lesson.
 Students will discover that the code only checks the button once.
 They'll have to hold the button before starting the program to ever see the message that the button is pressed.

 Ask the students to modify the code, adding a loop so that the program is checking continuously if the button is pressed.
-If they are stuck as them to look at the loop in the `flash.py` example.
+If they are stuck as them to look at the loop in the `flash.py` or `stopwatch.py` examples.
+The [cheat sheet](../cheatsheet.html#loops) also has a looping example.

 Once the students have done added a loop, ask them to look at the little box in the bottom right corner of the screen that shows CPU usage.
 They'll see that when they run the program the CPU is working at 100%!